padmajeet-mhaske/across/README.md

 }
 ```
 As on my PC demograpis and publisher API is blocked I got null reply however for Geo API country "US" has been populated and this happened with in

+## 2. Demo2

+This is simpler version of above query with GET method where dummy values would be populated on server and prepared JSON would be returned.

 ### Challenges